Detachment of a rigid flat punch from a viscoelastic material: Introduction

-Indeed, in \cite{xuHui} the authors study a double cantilever beam (DCB) specimen under a vertical force at constant distance from the crack tip (recalling a linearized version of the peeling problem) finding the maximum dissipation at intermediate crack propagation speed, but a monotonic increase of the load with speed.
+For example, in \cite{xuHui} the authors study a double cantilever beam (DCB) specimen under a vertical force at constant distance from the crack tip (recalling a linearized version of the peeling problem) finding the maximum dissipation at intermediate crack propagation speed, but a monotonic increase of the load with speed.
 Viceversa, in the case where the distance is permitted to increase without limit, like when applying a concentrated moment to a DCB in a fixed point while the crack travels, dissipation seems to increase with load like in de Gennes' theory \cite{CiaPapMec2022}.
 In the case of indentation of a halfspace by a punch, we may expect that the finite radius of the punch may play a role.
 Indeed, while stresses in a semi-infinite crack decay with distance from crack tip as $r^{-1/2}$, those far from the punch in the infinite halfspace decay like $r^{-2}$ from the resultant force hence much faster.
-So, although at high speed of crack propagation there must be still a "liquid" region of transition from glassy to rubbery state, this region may dissipate less than the analogous case of the semi-infinite crack.
-We shall therefore investigate in details how load-enhancement varies with speed in a finite size contact, and if this is related to viscoelastic dissipation.
+So, although at high speed of crack propagation there must be still a "liquid" region of transition from glassy to rubbery state, this region may dissipate less than the analogous case of the semi-infinite crack. {It should be mentioned that Knauss \cite{Knauss} tested and studied theoretically already some of the effects of finite thickness in the pure shear geometry test, and also did not find a peak in load with crack speeds, which are not really explained by the dissipation limitations at the basis of de Gennes and Persson's finite size theories.} We shall therefore investigate in details how load-enhancement varies with speed in a finite size contact, and if this is related to viscoelastic dissipation.

 Recently, a few studies have been devoted to the Hertzian geometry finding complex dependences on preload and loading rate (and not only unloading rate) \cite{ciava2021,AffVio2022,VioAff2022size,VioAffRange,MuserPer}.
-Surprisingly, less attention has been paid to the apparently simpler problem of the flat punch geometry.
-Here, by adopting the Boundary Element Method (BEM)\ we therefore explore numerically this problem with the support of extension of classical theories for the elastic case derived by Maugis \cite{Maugis} (see also \cite{TangHui}) to the viscoelastic case.
+Surprisingly, less attention has been paid to the apparently simpler problem of the flat punch geometry, {apparently also because in practise it requires special care for avoiding misalignments in an experimental setup.} Here, by adopting the Boundary Element Method (BEM)\ we therefore explore numerically this problem with the support of extension of classical theories for the elastic case derived by Maugis \cite{Maugis} (see also \cite{TangHui}) to the viscoelastic case.